IBM Cloud Docs

 New support for SSML validation

 The service now validates all SSML elements that you submit in any context.
 If it finds an invalid tag, the service reports an HTTP 400 response code with a descriptive message, and the method fails.
-In previous releases, the service handled errors inconsistently; specifying an invalid word pronunciation, for example, could lead to unpredictable or inconsistent behavior.
+In previous releases, the service handled errors inconsistently; specifying an invalid word pronunciation, for example, might lead to unpredictable or inconsistent behavior.
 For more information, see SSML validation.

 IBM SPR format now specified with ibm instead of spr